-Example of this are the pillars of our growth, i.e. completely automated lines, specialised partners and standardised elements, which have determined, among other aspects, an improvement in the efficiency of the organisation and production processes, constant investments in innovation and development and the enhancing of our human resources.
+Example of this are the pillars of our growth, i.e., the comprehensive and highly customized technological service we give to our customers around the world also with production of fully automated lines, which have determined, among other aspects, an improvement in the efficiency of the organisation and production processes, constant investments in innovation and development and the enhancing of our human resources.

 We have long defined the priority assets related to our commitment towards sustainability and the social role of our enterprise, providing ourselves with guidelines according to precise and achievable objectives, in the short and long term, both in the environmental and energy efficiency fields, and by creating attractive contexts for those working and studying, and on the quality of the work and training.

-For OMERA therefore, sustainability means relaunching a new business model able to create value for all today's Stakeholders and future generations alike, promoting a conscious and resilient industrialisation.
+For OMERA, sustainability means relaunching a new business model able to create value for all today's Stakeholders and future generations alike, promoting a conscious and resilient industrialisation.

-We underwent important changes, modified the use of resources, enhanced the generation of ideas, stimulated innovation, with a governance that integrates environmental, social and economic sustainability in management processes and that privileges the territory, the green mission, the team, customer satisfaction and innovation.
+We underwent important changes, modified the use of resources, enhanced the generation of ideas, stimulated innovation, with a governance that integrates environmental, social and economic sustainability in management processes and that privileges the territory, the green mission, the team, customer satisfaction innovation and continuous training.